aammd/Habitat_Filtering/MS/OrgSize2.md

 three from open habitat, three from closed) and then redistributing their macroinvertebrate fauna and tank water for zooplankton and bacteria.
 We refer to these starting communities as "homogenized".
-Macroinvertebrate communities were sampled by washing the plants throughly and seiving the water through 1mm and 180µm mesh.
+Macroinvertebrate communities were sampled by washing the plants thoroughly and passing the water through 1mm and 180µm mesh.
 They were then identified to the lowest taxonomic level possible in the field (genus or family).
 Homogenized communities contained the mean abundance of each macroinvertebrate morphospecies group from all six